 And on the way we will absolutely learn…

 Three Historic Facts: One Day in Richmond Virginia

 1) Um, Where is Lunch?

 Oh, so sorry!
 Of course you’re going to want something to eat.
 Let’s bop on over to the Secret Sandwich Society, which appears to be neither secret nor a society, as anyone can walk in off the street any time, and it’s very easy to find.

 The sandwiches are the thing to get here, and they are all named after presidents, first ladies, and other major historical figures.
 The sandwiches are delicious but I don’t always get the reasoning behind the names.
 For example, you can get the Churchill sandwich made vegan, but I feel like being vegan would make Churchill really angry.

 I loved my Adams sandwich, which was made with pork and pimento cheese.
 I dig spicy foods, so I liked that they didn’t skimp on the jalapeño but why such a Southern sandwich for hard-core Bostonian like Adams??
 I feel like he’s literally the last person on earth who would want pimento cheese.

 If you want a drink, I suggest the Rise and Shine which is bright and citrusy and perfect for day drinking.
-Just don’t have too much because we might be getting on a Segway soon.
+Just don’t have too much because we might be driving an electric car soon.